 The Vegan Nom 2324 East Cesar Chavez.
 The Best Vegan Tacos, I love the Migas, the Three Amigos, and the Birdie Sanders.
 Sometimes they have barbecued seitan with jalapeno mac and cheese on special and it’s one of my favorite tacos in the world.
 Check their facebook and instagram for specials and hours.
 My review

-Bento Picnic 2600 E Cesar Chavez Japanese inspired beno boxes like tofu and rice mushrooms and noodles along with vegan miso soup and guacamole-edamame.
+Bento Picnic 2600 E Cesar Chavez Japanese inspired bento boxes like tofu and rice mushrooms and noodles along with vegan miso soup and guacamole-edamame.
 Vegan items and calories marked.

 Sawyer & Co – 4827 E Cesar Chavez Fried Eggplant Muffaletta sandwich (hold the cheese) and a veggie tray.